 Originally promoted as homes for the returning heroes of the war and as fresh starts for those displaced by slum clearance, in recent decades council housing – and the social housing that has partly come to replace it – has attracted an unwarranted stigma.
 Council house residents have been marginalised for generations and the culturally important heritage that lies within their estates is little-known.
 Through community-based heritage research, hands-on creative activity and showcase events, the Homes for Heroes 100 programme will celebrate the council estate and its residents, past, present and future.

 The programme will address people’s domestic lives, aspirations and the stories they can tell across 100 years; how old long-established working-class communities were lost with slum clearance while new ones were developed over time; the expectations and resonances associated with the word ‘home’; the changing image of the council house tenant and the changing powers of local authorities; the physical surroundings and architecture of the estates; the link between historic and present-day issues of planning policy, politics and economics; social history, personal stories, utopian thinking, architectural history and more.

 This heritage is present in the physical fabric of the estates themselves – the houses, the public buildings, the streetscape, the signage; in archives of architectural drawings, photographs, minutes and memorandums, newspaper coverage, promotional material – some relating to buildings that are now lost or which never made it off the drawing-board; in the memories and lived experience of present-day residents – both those who have generations’ of family stories to share and those newly arrived to the city.

 The programme will recover a history which is not widely known, instilling pride in communities that are frequently marginalised or portrayed negatively by others and helping present-day residents make previously unrecognised connections to the past, learning about their community roots.
-It would give residents the confidence to provide a much-needed voice in the ongoing housing debate.
+It aims to give residents the confidence to provide a much-needed voice in the ongoing housing debate.